SirMotte/FoundryVTT-Theme-Hearth/README.md

 - [Small Weather](https://github.com/LeafWulf/smallweather)

 ## Known Issues:
-- Chat cards look still a little wild.
-Rework is in progress.
 - Some areas of certain UI elements are hard to read or messed up.
 This is mostly caused by Ernie's Modern UI that will be resolved at some point.
 A lot needs to be done.
 - [Combat Tracker Disposition](https://github.com/LebombJames/combat-tracker-disposition) - slight bugs with icons, investigating